 No. Tree selection is done by the City Forester.
 There are many variables that influence what species of tree may be planted.

 A properly maintained tree can provide years of benefits; shade, aesthetic beauty, habitat, reduce stormwater runoff, carbon sequestration, etc. You can help your tree by providing adequate water during prolonged dry periods.
 Newly planted trees require heavy, infrequent watering.
-For a small tree 20 gallons of water, a week is a good general guideline.
-Additionally, mulch added after planting provides nutrients to the tree and better moisture retention, 3-4 inches in depth is ideal but should not be piled against the trunk.
+For a small tree 20 gallons of water a week is a good general guideline.
+Additionally, mulch added after planting provides nutrients to the tree and better moisture retention.
+Mulch should be 3-4 inches in depth ideally, but should not be piled against the trunk.
 Weed whips and mowers can cause severe injury to tree trunks.
 Please avoid contacting the trunk with any equipment.
 If you feel your tree requires any maintenance contact the City Forester 920-459-3440.
-For more information, see the “Guide to Watering Trees and Applying Mulch” above.
+For more information, see the “Guide to Watering Trees and Applying Mulch”.